SAP-archive/REST_API_Documentation_Guidelines/010_About_Style_And_Standards.html.md

 :white_check_mark: In your request, include the values for the request date, name, and ID.<br>
 :no_entry: In your request, include the values for the request date, name and ID.

+For more details, see the [Serial commas: The price of omission]( https://github.com/YaaS/REST_API_Documentation_Guidelines/wiki/004-Serial-Commas-The-Price-of-Omission) blog post.

 #### Colon vs. semicolon

 Use colons and semicolons sparingly.
 Use the colon ( : ) to introduce a list of things.
 The items after a colon are not complete sentences by themselves.
 The semicolon ( ; ) separates two distinct clauses within one sentence.
 The phrase after a semicolon is a complete sentence.